openhab/openhab-addons/bundles/org.openhab.binding.emby/README.md

 # Emby Binding

-The Emby Binding integrates EMBY  support with openHAB, allowing both controlling the player as well as retrieving player status data like the currently played movie title.
+The Emby Binding integrates EMBY, a personal media server https://emby.media/,  support with openHAB, allowing both controlling the player as well as retrieving player status data like the currently played movie title.

 This binding supports multiple clients connected to a EMBY Media Server.
 This binding allows simlar integration and control in the same manner as the Plex Binding.
 For example with this binding, it's possible to dim your lights when a video starts playing.